 Paleolithic Period (700,000 BC to 40,000 BC)

-In recent years, Paleolothic remains have been found in a number of excavations.
-The best known sites are in Unggi countu North Hamgyong provonce, Chunghwa county South Pyongan and Kongju South Chungchong prov .
+In recent years, Paleolithic remains have been found in a number of excavations.
+The best known sites are in Unggi county North Hamgyong province, Chunghwa county and Kongju, South Chungchong prov .
 These date from about 30,000 to 20,000 years ago.
 It is not known if the Korean people of today are the ethnic descendants of these Paleolithic people .
-Paleolithic man in Korea lived in caves and built dwellings abouve ground.
-Stone tools such as handaxes using chipping and flaking have been found from this period .
+Paleolithic man in Korea lived in caves and built dwellings above ground.
+Stone tools such as hand axes using chipping and flaking have been found from this period .

 Neolithic Period

 A second wave of immigrants began around 3000 B.C.
-The plentiful archaeological sites from this period reveal a comb-pattern pollery !!Imller to samples found in Manchuria, Mongo1111.
-Imd Routhorn Siberia.
-Small villages of pit dWflllh1U1 woro qenorally located close to water.
+The plentiful archaeological sites from this period reveal a comb-pattern pottery similar to samples found in Manchuria and Mongolia.

 A third wave of migrants arrived between roughly 1800 and 800 B.C.
 These people created new pottery shapes and designs, some painted.
 They developed a more advanced society that gave rise to specialized occupations, formalized social relationships, and some sort of order and rule of law.
 These clans grew in number and size, evolving into associated clan groups and tribes.
 Neolithic man was an animist who believed that animate and inanimate objects have souls.
 As this belief became more important, the responsibility for the activities and interpretation of this quasi-religion was taken over by shamans who developed prestige and power within the community, and may have become chiefs or respected elders.